dlesky/Home/_posts/2022-10-14-wordle-clone.md

 <li>With IP address tracking, it would make sense to include the multi-day data tracking features present in the actual version. </li>
 <li>Go back and clean up the code to make it more modular. </li>
 <li>Prevent new input after you win. </li>
-<li>Change color of keys to 'knock out' letters that have been used already. </li>
 <li>You have to click on the app's window to be able to enter input via the keyboard.
 There must be a way to fix this. </li>
 </ol>